xi/d-utils/README.md

 > -- [Christian Brauner](https://people.kernel.org/brauner/the-seccomp-notifier-new-frontiers-in-unprivileged-container-development)

 I (think I) can remember when cgroups and namespaces were added to linux.
-Back then they were announced as low level features that were not supposed to be used directly, but that could enable exciting new high-level tools.
+Back then they were announced as low-level features that were not supposed to be used directly, but that could enable exciting new high-level tools.

 And boy did that make waves.
-Nowadays flatpak and snap use these features to containerize desktop applications, systemd uses them to isolate system services, and docker seems to have thoroughly conquered deployment.
+Nowadays there are many tools that use these low-level features: systemd uses them to isolate system services, flatpak and snap do something similar for desktop applications, and docker has popularized the idea of "containers" that have no spread far beyond docker itself.

 My trouble is: None of these tools feel like they have nailed the "high level" aspect of this. `systemd-analyze security` for example lists 80 (!) different settings.
-The user experience is just not that great.
+What I expect from a high-level tool is a good mix between flexibility and simplicity, and these tools seem to give me neither.

 Docker is the worst offender in my opinion.
-I still have to check the docs every time I want to start a container, but worse than that it hides the images, containers, and volumes in some impenetrable folder structure.
+It has a complicated CLI, I still have to check the docs every time I want to start a container, but worse than that it hides the images, containers, and volumes in some impenetrable folder structure.
 On top of that, it executes all containers as root which is a massive security issue.